RimanshuRK/RAG_Sanskrit_RimanshuKumbhare/README.md

 The system:

-* Accepts hindi, English and Sanskrit queries
+* Accepts Hindi, English and Sanskrit queries
 * Retrieves relevant content from documents
 * Generates meaningful answers using an LLM